AmrishJhaveri/Virtual-Appliance-Unikernel_OS-Containers-AWS/README.md

 ----------

+- OSv provides Unikernel OS which shrink the resource footprint of cloud services.
+They are built by compiling high-level languages directly into specialised machine images that run directly on a hypervisor, such as Xen, or on bare metal.
+Since hypervisors power most public cloud computing infrastructure such as Amazon EC2, this lets your services run more cheaply, more securely and with finer control than with a full software stack.
 - A virtual appliance is a preconfigured software solution that makes it possible to package, maintain, update and manage one or more virtual machines together as a single unit on the hypervisor.
 - OSv virtual appliances are virtual machine images with popular software, and management tools, pre-installed.
 - The goal of the project is to wrap any exisiting java program into a Spring Rest API and creating a OSv VAP image of this app.
 This images are uploaded to AWS as AMI(Amazon Machine Image) and run on HAV(Hardware Assisted Virtualization).
 - The VM images for OSv-based virtual appliances are small, often only 12-20MB larger than the application itself.

 ## Pre-requiste ##